cheshire-cat-ai/docs/mkdocs/technical/advanced.md

 To load your backup into a clean installation of Cheshire Cat, you just need to copy the `long_term_memory` folder into the root directory at the same level as the `core` folder.
 In case you've already started an instance of Cheshire Cat, you will find the `long_term_memory` folder there; you can safely overwrite it.

 !!! warning
-    The `long_term_memory` folder will be protected, and you might need to use the admin permissions of your system to access it.
+    The `long_term_memory` folder may be protected, and you might need to use the admin permissions of your system to access it.

 The terminal command to perform this operation is as follows: